Montenegro in Autumn – Why It’s the Best Time to Visit

 Air temperature during the first two weeks is somewhere between +20C+25C degrees, at night +12+15C.
-Adriatic sea is already cooling down but swimming is still possible.
-And to reassure you – the weather and sea temperature in Montenegro allow you to swim in the sea until the end of October!
+The adriatic sea is already cooling down but swimming is still possible.
+And to reassure you – the weather and sea temperature in Montenegro allows you to swim in the sea until the end of October!

 Sometimes there are heavy rains with thunderstorms and northern winds that change the air temperature and interfere with the currents of the sea so that in the morning it feels icy.
 But these phenomena are short, the sun with a warm sea return in a day or two and you can swim again.

 Early evenings are already too cool and you’ll need to change your shorts for jeans and tanks for sweatshirts.
 Rains are more common in October, yet they are short and warm.